davidsbatista/BREDS/README.md

 - Type checking is done using `mypy`
 - Tests are run using `pytest`

-This frees you up to ignore all local setup on your side, focus on the code and rely on the CI to fix everything and point you to the places that need fixing.
 Nevertheless, if you prefer to run the tests & formatting locally, it's possible too.

 ```sh
 make all